Susan Lyne

 Susan Lyne (born April 30, 1951) is an American media executive and entrepreneur.
 She is the co-founder and Managing Partner of BBG Ventures, a venture capital firm that invests in early-stage companies.
 Over the course of her career, she has held several senior leadership positions in various companies.
-She has served as Chief Executive Officer (CEO) of Martha Stewart Living Omnimedia, the fashion e-commerce platform Gilt Groupe, and the AOL Brand Group.
-In addition, she has held the position of President at ABC Entertainment, where she oversaw the development of prime-time programming.
-She also served as Executive Vice President at both The Walt Disney Company and AOL.
+She has been Chief Executive Officer (CEO) of Martha Stewart Living Omnimedia, the fashion e-commerce platform Gilt Groupe, and the AOL Brand Group.
+In addition, she was President at ABC Entertainment, where she oversaw the development of prime-time programming.
+She also was an Executive Vice President at both The Walt Disney Company and AOL.

-She has served as a director on the boards of several public and private companies.
-Currently she serves as an independent director at GoPro, a role she has held since 2017, and is also a board member of Blade Air Mobility, a technology-powered air mobility platform.
-Previously she held director board positions with Gilt Groupe, AOL, Martha Stewart Living Omnimedia, Starz, and CIT Group.
+She has been a director on the boards of public and private companies.
+She is as an independent director at GoPro, a role she has held since 2017, and is a board member of Blade Air Mobility, a technology-powered air mobility platform.
+Previously she held director positions with Gilt Groupe, AOL, Martha Stewart Living Omnimedia, Starz, and CIT Group.